Myofascial Release, Movement, and Foot Pain: Ditching Your Shoes May Be the Answer to Constant Achy Feet

 Reflexology Map

-So, what about adults and older adults?
+What about adults and older adults?
 Don’t throw out your shoes just yet!
 Assess your shoes and how often you wear them.
-Do your feet ever get any no shoe time?
-If not or not much, move in that direction slowly.
-Your feet see a lot of action so you must go easy.
+Do your feet ever get any no-shoe time?
+If not, or not much, move in that direction slowly.
+Your feet see a lot of action, so you must go easy.
 If your feet don’t typically work for you outside a shoe, they will be sore if you do too much too soon, just as any other part of your body would be if you started a rigorous exercise program.
 Let me be clear!
 Shoes are a necessity of life and often a safety requirement.
 I’m not advocating for no shoes all the time.
 Safety is always number one.
 Give some serious thought to your footwear and try to balance safety with flexibility and strength as much as possible.
-Teen Feet

-If you have foot pain that will not resolve, you may want to get checked out to be sure there is not a medical problem.
-Then, you may want to try myofascial release and slowly begin working on the flexibility and strength in your feet, legs and hips.
-Myofascial release can give you a jump start on your flexibility and bring your feet into the best possible alignment as you begin your no shoe adventures.
-Opening the fascial system and aligning your tissues, allows all your systems (muscles, nerves, ligaments, etc.) to work even better.
+If you have foot pain that will not resolve, you may want to get checked out to be sure there is no medical problem.
+Then, you may want to try myofascial release and slowly begin working on the flexibility and strength in your feet, legs, and hips.
+Myofascial release can give you a jump start on your flexibility and bring your feet into the best possible alignment as you begin your no-shoe adventures.
+Opening the fascial system and aligning your tissues allows all your systems (muscles, nerves, ligaments, etc.) to work even better.
 Alignment is critical!

-You can start your home program by just not wearing shoes for short periods of time in your home.
+You can start your home program by not wearing shoes for short periods in your home.
 If this sounds unappealing, find slippers or shoes with flexible soles.
 If you have access to a yard, try walking barefoot in your yard and feeling the lumps and bumps under your feet.
 Notice how your feet move and where you feel the responses in the rest of your body.
-If your feet get sore, adjust your program but don’t give up.
-If you need help designing a plan for yourself or your family, contact me.
+Adjust your program if your feet get sore, but don’t give up.
+Contact me if you need help designing a plan for yourself or your family.
 You may consider choosing exercise opportunities where shoes are optional, such as yoga.
 Your feet were designed to be free and support you in all your daily activities.
-Give them the chance to support you and are likely to be pleasantly surprised.
+Give them a chance to support you; you will likely be pleasantly surprised.

 Feet with smiley toes